KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 It is fundamentally different than the gas-based model.
 In the gas-based model, a user has a total balance and they instruct their blockchain software to execute a smart-contract either until the contract is complete, or their total balance is gone.

-With Komodo's Crypto Conditions, a user locks a series of utxos in a smart-contract with a set of instructions that must be met before the utxo can be sent to its final destination.
+With Komodo's Crypto Conditions, a user locks a series of utxos in a contract with a set of instructions that must be met before the utxo can be sent to its final destination.

 This is a dramatically more secure setup.
 Only the utxos that have been indicated as belonging to a smart contract can be spent.
 This is different from the gas-based model, where a bug in the software can (and frequently does) allow a faulty smart contract to drain the full balance of a wallet.